« The support of the former communist countries of the Eastern Europe for the United

 national institutions, inter-ethnic conflicts, all this incited oriental Europe to turn to

-the West.
 But the West Europe did not move.
 After "the

 adoption" of East Germany, reunited Germany and its European partners put back